vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

   its file path.
 The copying is done using `rsync` and excludes any specified subfolders to exclude.

-* The stuff in the local folder is now synced to a parallelly named folder in S3.
+* The stuff in the local folder is now synced to a folder in S3 with a parallel naming structure.
 This uses `aws s3 sync`.

 * While we're at it, some older local backups are deleted based on their date (the goal is to have about two recent backups in the